graviton-browser/graviton-browser/website/source/browser-update.rst

 sub-directories with integer names.
 The native executable at the root scans the directory list at startup and selects the directory with the highest name before re-executing the binary found under that location with the same set of command line arguments.
 The native executable is called the *bootstrap* and it does very little, so will need to change rarely.
-It can be written in Kotlin/Native.
+It is be written in Kotlin/Native and there are different versions for macOS and Windows.

 This design means that it's possible for a running instance of the browser to download and unpack new versions of itself whilst running.
 Partially unpacked installations should be put in a directory with a name that starts with a letter,